Maungapōhatu: Location

-Rua Tapunui Kenana
+Rua Kēnana

-Rua Tapunui Kenana, a grandson of Tutakangahau, was a Māori prophet, faith healer and land rights activist.
-He claimed to have been born in 1869 at Maungapohatu, although this is disputed.
+Rua Kēnana Hepetipa, a grandson of Tūtakangahau, was a Māori prophet, faith healer and land rights activist.
+He claimed to have been born in 1869 at Maungapōhatu, although this is disputed.
 His father was killed fighting for Te Kooti, a guerrilla fighter and the founder of the Ringatū religion.

-Brought up amongst the Tūhoe Rua left in 1887 and worked on sheep stations in the Gisborne and Bay of Plenty districts.
-After a mystical experience on the mountain of Maungapohatu, Rua claimed to be the successor to Te Kooti and the Māori brother of Christ.
+Brought up amongst the Tūhoe, Rua Kēnana left in 1887 and worked on sheep stations in the Gisborne and Bay of Plenty districts.
+After a mystical experience on the mountain of Maungapōhatu, Rua claimed to be the successor to Te Kooti and the Māori brother of Christ.
 On 12 April 1906 he prophesied that on 25 June he would "ascend the throne" and that King Edward VII would arrive at Gisborne.
 When the King failed to appear, Rua announced: "I am really that King.
 Here I am, with all my people."
-Rua then returned to Maungapohatu where he set himself up as a prophet and announced his plan for the creation of the City of God at Maungapohatu.
+Rua then returned to Maungapōhatu where he set himself up as a prophet and announced his plan for the creation of the City of God at Maungapōhatu.

-The construction of Maungapohatu was to be a conscious recreation of the biblical city of Jerusalem.
+The construction of Maungapōhatu was to be a conscious recreation of the biblical city of Jerusalem.
 The population called themselves the Iharaira, the Israelites, and Rua took the name "Moses".
 The construction of the community was to mark the beginning of their trials and a test their faithfulness.
-Maungapohatu was their "City of Redemption.
+Maungapōhatu was their "City of Redemption.
 Here, one day, the promises would all be completed and the confiscated lands and the autonomy of the people restored".